Presque Isle State Park

 Beach 6: This large beach has sand volleyball courts, a beach house with changing areas, restrooms, and a food and beverage concession.

-Beach 7 (Waterworks Beach): In addition to modern restrooms, this beach features a ramp that provides ADA access to the water's edge and is adjacent to picnic areas, including playground equipment and pavilions.
+Beach 7 (Waterworks Beach): In addition to modern restrooms, this beach features a ramp that provides ADA access to the water’s edge.
+This beach is adjacent to picnic areas, including playground equipment, the Rotary Pavilion and other reservable picnic shelters.

-Beach 8 (Pettinato Beach): (Pettinato Beach): This wide expanse of sandy beach has a beach house with changing areas, restrooms, and food and beverage concession.
+Beach 8 (Pettinato Beach): This wide expanse of sandy beach has a beach house with changing areas, restrooms, and food and beverage concession.

 Mill Road Beaches: (Stone Jetty, Short Jetty, Saw Mill, Ainsworth, Goddard) These beaches allow visitors to enjoy unspoiled, relatively quiet beaches.
-Restrooms are located at Short Jetty and Saw Mill.
-The Mill Road beaches incorporate swimming areas with shaded picnic facilities.
+Restrooms are at Short Jetty and Saw Mill.
+The Mill Road Beaches incorporate swimming areas with shaded picnic facilities.

 Beach 9 (Pine Tree): This beach has picnic facilities, a picnic pavilion and a restroom.